rasulkarimov/kubernetes-installer/README.md

-# Kubernetes Installer
+# Ceph Installer

 ## Overview

-This repository provides a streamlined approach to deploying a Kubernetes cluster using Ansible.
+This repository provides a streamlined approach to deploying a Ceph cluster using Ansible.
 It supports on-premises servers and, in the "Quick Start" section, provides an example using AWS EC2 instances for quick testing and development.

 Architecture: